MicrosoftDocs/sql-docs/docs/sql-server/compute-capacity-limits-by-edition-of-sql-server.md

 Each edition of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] has two compute capacity limits:

-- A maximum number of sockets (Same as Physical processor or socket or Processor package).
+- A maximum number of sockets (same as Physical processor or socket or Processor package).

 - A maximum number of cores as reported by the operating system.